Note: The information below is outdated and relates to a discontinued app.

 Tip: The “None” context is useful for doing a partial reel import, for example you just want to update a small section of a reel which is undergoing lots of changes.

-Review the information and when you’re ready to proceed, click Import:
+When you’re ready to proceed, click the Import button:

-- Create Cut Items for each Locator imported
+- Create a Cut with linked Cut Items for each Locator

-Note: The reel to use is detected based on the hour timecode, so a 01-hour timecode would correspond to reel 1.
+Note: The Reel is detected based on the hour timecode, so a 01-hour timecode would correspond to a reel named R1.

 You can modify how the importer works under “Shotgun Import Options”: